mozilla/mozilla_ci_tools/docs/scripts.rst

     --dry-run             flag to test without actual push.
     --debug               set debug for logging.
     --pgo                 trigger pgo tests (not non-pgo).

-generate_triggercli.py
+    --trigger-build-if-missing
+                          flag to also trigger jobs without build jobs available on try generate_triggercli.py
 ^^^^^^^^^^^^^^^^^^^^^^
 This script allows you to generate a bunch of command line commands that would allow you to investigate